Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/_index.md

 - Transfer CFT does not reread the records.
 - Transfer CFT uses CFTCAT 4\*RECNB pages in z/OS auxiliary storage.
 - If A12OPTS SHARECAT=YES is specified, other Transfer CFT applications read the catalog primarily from this cache (messages CFCA03I and CFCA04I on the system console).
 In this case, stopping Transfer CFT may be delayed if another user is sharing this cache (messages CFCA06W and CFCA01).
-- A 2- GB data space is allocated for everyunit of 131,000 records in the catalog.
+- A 2-GB data space is allocated for everyunit of 131,000 records in the catalog.

 ### Release unused disk space in received files